Teaching English in Taiwan: Living in Taiwan

 Health Benefits

-Having independent health care insurance from one’s home country may be prudent for the first few months in Taiwan until benefits with the school are finalized.
+Having independent health care insurance from one’s home country may be prudent for the first few months in Taiwan until benefits with the school are fully activated.

 Retirement Age

-In recent years Taiwan’s official retirement age has risen from 60 to 65 years of age.
-While schools typically hire candidates between the ages of 20-50, there are opportunities for ESL teachers up to age 65.
+In recent years, Taiwan’s official retirement age has risen from 60 to 65 years of age.
+While schools have a strong preference for hiring candidates between the ages of 20 - 40, there are opportunities for ESL teachers up to age 50 but they are not as easy to find.

-Taiwan is one of the electronics manufacturing centres of the world and considered ‘cutting edge’ in many respects.
-ESL teachers will find access to Internet and phone services accessible and affordable.
-If they do not have Internet at their place of residence, their school is likely to have access available for staff.
+Taiwan is one of the electronics manufacturing centres of the world and is considered ‘cutting edge’ in many respects.
+ESL teachers will find access to Internet and phone services easy and affordable.
+If they do not have Internet at their place of residence, which is unlikely unless living in a remote region, their school will likely provide this to staff during working hours.
+Most coffee shops and restaurants offer free Wi-Fi to customers.

 Phones

-Mobile phones are relatively inexpensive to purchase in Taiwan and require use of a SIM card.
+Mobile phones are relatively inexpensive to purchase in Taiwan and require use of a SIM (Subscriber Identity Module) card.
 The SIM card can be reloaded by use of calling cards, which are available everywhere.
-The purchase of a SIM card usually requires one to two pieces of identification.
+The purchase of a SIM card usually requires one to two pieces of identification, one of which must be a valid Alien Residency Card (ARC).
 International calling cards can be purchased at reasonable rates and are also readily accessible.
 Public telephones (coin or card operated) can be found throughout cities in Taiwan.
+Mobile phone data plans are quite affordable in Taiwan.

 Internet

-Obtaining an internet connection at one’s place of residence, while affordable, may require a passport and Taiwanese guarantor.
-As an alternative, Internet cafes are plentiful and surfing time affordable (between NT$15-30/hour).
+Most room rentals will include internet.
+Obtaining an Internet connection at a private apartment, while affordable, may require a passport and Taiwanese guarantor.
+As an alternative, Internet cafes are plentiful and surfing time is inexpensive.
+Unlimited phone data plans are also relatively affordable.

 • T.G.I.
 Friday’s